-- From TDC, turn the propeller in the backward direction until the Inclinometer reads the desired magneto timing position Before Top Dead Center. - (For example: if your engine's desired magneto timing is 22° Before Top Dead Center, rotate the propeller in the backwards direction until the Inclinometer shows 22°.
-Now the engine is set at exactly 22° Before TDC) - Zero the Inclinometer at the Magneto Timing Position. - Utilizing your Magneto Synchronizer, check/adjust the magnetos to obtain the correct timing.
-It is recommended to always rotate the prop in the forward direction when checking/adjusting magneto timing to eliminate backlash.
+- Continue to turn the propeller in the backward direction until the Inclinometer reads the desired magneto timing position. - (For example: if your engine's desired magneto timing is 22° before top dead center, rotate the propeller in the backwards direction until the Inclinometer shows 22°.
+Now the engine is set at exactly 22° before TDC) - Zero the Inclinometer at the Magneto Timing Position. - Utilizing your Magneto Synchronizer, check/adjust the magnetos to obtain the correct timing.
+It is recommended to always rotate the prop in the forward direction when checking/adjusting magneto timing.